 - History of medical conditions

-Talk to your doctor to find out if minimally invasive surgery is an option for you.
+Talk to your doctor to find out if minimally invasive surgery is an option for you, or learn more about minimally invasive surgery, including the benefits, here.